 Here is the evidence I have gathered over the course of three years with the subject, otherwise known as Fu:

 First of all, there’s his dumb appearance.
 He was billed as a Maine Coon by the shelter, but after an exhaustive interwebbery research study conducted by me on a lazy Sunday afternoon, I discovered that he is probably not a Maine Coon.
 More likely, he is a Norwegian Forest Cat.
 Although, realistically, he is neither since he’s a shelter cat.
-Purebreds don’t end up in shelters.
+Purebreds don’t usually end up in shelters.
 Norwegian Forest Cats have more of a triangular head than Maine Coons.
 My cat’s head is certainly triangular.
 In fact, it’s pointy.

 Most cats are long, lean and graceful, Fu is low, squat and clumsy.
 He’s almost twice as long as he is high owing to his painfully short legs, his hind legs are longer than his front so he naturally slopes towards the floor and he looks like he has swallowed a football due to the enormous, rotund shape of his belly, which has a clearance of roughly three inches off the ground.